Family Place Programs

 Rest, Play, Grow: Making Sense of Preschoolers (and Anyone Who Acts Like Them)

 A 6-week book discussion group for parents facilitated by Christine Wood.
 Wednesdays from 6-8pm, October 11th-November 15th.
 Click here for details.

 Chautauqua Coffee Hour is an opportunity for parents to get to know one another, learn and share parenting ideas, and get caffeinated!
 Most meetings will have a short parenting topic presented by the facilitator and parent educator, Christine Wood, as well as time for each person to check in and ask a parenting question if they choose to.
 Meetings are every Wednesday from 9:15-10:15 am in Room #330 (small district conference room) at Chautauqua Elementary School.
 This is an informal, drop-in group so come whenever it fits in your schedule.

-Our playroom is open for Open Play from 10-4 on Monday/Wednesday, 1-4 on Tuesday/Thursday/Friday, and 10-1 on Saturday.
+Our playroom is open for Open Play from 10-4 on Monday/Tuesday, 1-4 on Wednesday/Thursday/Friday, and 10-1 on Saturday.
 Get out of the house, out of the rain, and find some friends to play with in our well equipped playroom.
 Stop by sometime!
 Your first visit is free.

 Open Play is free for members.
 After your first free visit, guests pay $6-12 per visit depending on income level.
 Discounted punchcards also available.